Effects on Natural Communities

 Canada thistle is a noxious weed under Missouri law.
 As such, all landowners are required to control the plant if it is growing on their property.
 Control is considered to be prevention of seed production.
 County prosecuting attorneys are required to notify offending landowners in a prescribed manner before leveeing penalties.

-Recommended Practices in Natural Communities of High Quality
+Thistle-control Practices for Natural Communities of High Quality

 Prescribed fire can be effective in controlling this species and is a preferred treatment.
 Late spring burns, between May and June, are most detrimental to this noxious weed and should be used when possible.
 Prescribed burns to control this plant should not be conducted early in the spring, as early spring burns can increase sprouting and reproduction of this species.
 During the first three years of control efforts, burns should be conducted annually.